What You Need to Know

 - What are the likely side effects?
-How should I report them if I have them?
+Who should I talk to if I have side effects?

 - How can I get in touch with you if I have trouble late at night or over the weekend?

 - How long will I need to take the oral chemo?

 - Will my insurance pay for oral chemo?
 If not, how will I pay for it?
 How much will it cost?

 - Will my other health problems stop me from being able to follow your instructions?
 Is there a chance my other health problems could make me forget to take my oral chemo?

-- Will you be calling me to find out how I am doing with the chemo?
+- Will you be calling me to find out how I’m doing with the chemo?

 - How often will you need to see me in the office?

 Before starting oral chemo, talk to your doctor or nurse about any concerns or questions you have.
 Get answers to all of your questions about oral chemo before you start taking it.